 More often, than we think: kink shaming in the BDSM community

 Even within the BDSM community, devaluation of certain practices is a common issue.
-Particularly around kinks like Ageplay, especially DDLG, or Rape play, lifestyle choices like TPE (Total Power Exchange), or fetishes like a preference for excrement, there are strong controversies and even collective rejection.
+Particularly around kinks like ageplay, especially DDLG, or rape play, lifestyle choices like TPE (Total Power Exchange), or fetishes like a preference for excrement, there are strong controversies and even collective rejection.

 It’s completely okay to not be able to relate to certain kinks or fantasies, thinking they’re silly or even wrong.
 However, shaming someone is crossing a line.
 Never forget that you could be in that person’s shoes, depending on who you’re talking to.